dmolinagarcia/moTradeBot/README.md

     Your BINGx SECRETKEY
     A valid EMAIL

-    Please make sure your Oracle Cloud Public IP is whitelisted on BINGX API.
+Please make sure your Oracle Cloud Public IP is whitelisted on BINGX API !!

 Login as user ubuntu (moSSH_<your_motrade_id>) and run the installer